 The flexibility over dining was particularly refreshing: we could eat or drink whatever we wanted, when and where we chose – one night we dined in the hotel’s restaurant, on another occasion we enjoyed the same fine dining from the ballroom, nothing it seemed was too much trouble.
 There are no set breakfast times, just turn up when you’re hungry or thirsty and the attentive staff will cater to your every need.
 And god forbid you might be subject to anything as vulgar as signing for a bill.
 The same magical staff knows who you are and what you ordered, there’s no need o sign a bill or identify yourself.
 Like a rock star, everyone within the walls of the Aman knows who you are.

 I’m aware I may be gushing, but deservedly so.
-I’m a city girl, a city girl who has been lucky enough to stay in the finest hotels in the cities I’ve visited, for me the Aman Canal Grande Venice is the best of those… yet.
+I’m a city girl, a city girl who has been lucky enough to stay in the finest hotels in the cities I’ve visited.
+For me, the Aman Canal Grande Venice is one of the very best.